nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 For this last example of gluing functions together, we will continue to explore composition of functions using higher order functions while working on a tree data structure.

 First, let's discuss the properties of our tree. every element of the tree is a `Node`, and every `Node` can have 0 or more `children`.
-You may be most familiar with the binary tree which have a simpler structure with a maximum of 2 `children`, but in this case the number of `children` per `Node` is not given a limit.
+You may be most familiar with binary trees, which have a simpler structure to the trees we are talking about here but with a maximum of 2 `children`.
+In this case the number of `children` per `Node` is not given a limit.
 Here is our definition of the `Tree` type:

 ```scala
     sealed trait Tree[A]